aquasecurity/trivy/docs/docs/attestation/vuln.md

 ## Generate Cosign Vulnerability Predicate

-Trivy generates reports in the [Cosign vulnerability predicate format](https://github.com/sigstore/cosign/blob/95b74db89941e8ec85e768f639efd4d948db06cd/specs/COSIGN_VULN_ATTESTATION_SPEC.md).
+Trivy generates reports in the [Cosign vulnerability predicate format][vuln-attest-spec].

 You can use the regular subcommands (like image, fs and rootfs) and specify `cosign-vuln` with the --format option.